george98david/animal-ocurrence-shiny-app/README.md

 An interactive application for visualizing observed species on a map using data from the Global Biodiversity Information Facility (GBIF).

 ## 📖 Description
 This application provides a comprehensive view of species occurrences based on biodiversity data from GBIF.
 Users can explore the distribution of observed species through an interactive map and analyze trends over time.
-The dataset can be downloaded from the official GBIF website, ensuring up-to-date and reliable information.
+The dataset can be downloaded from the official GBIF website https://www.gbif.org/occurrence/search?dataset_key=8a863029-f435-446a-821e-275f4f641165, ensuring up-to-date and reliable information.
 Additionally, a timeline graph is generated to display the number of individuals observed per day, offering insights into biodiversity patterns.

 ## 🚀 Features
 - Interactive species occurrence map, powered by leaflet visual package.